souhir1/Surface-Defect-Classification-with-TensorFlow/README.md

 | task2-classification.ipynb        | 8                 | Adam      | 0.001         | 0.1409    | 95.8%         |
 | Enhanced_Model_Complexity.ipynb   | 256               | Adam      | 0.001         | 0.099     | 96%           |

 Note: Even with the occurrence of this unusual scenario, the original model achieved remarkable results.
-Both notebooks utilized the Adam optimizer with a learning rate of 0.001 and implemented early stopping.
+Both notebooks utilized the Adam optimizer with a learning rate of 0.001 .
 The enhanced-model-complexity notebook further refined the test data fit, evidenced by a reduced test loss, while maintaining similar accuracy levels.